LeoBlanchette/articles/the_divine_accounting/README.md

 ---

-Each of these passages reinforces the theme of **divine reversal**—where the wealth accumulated unjustly by the wicked is eventually transferred to the faithful, either as **judgment** or as a form of **righteous inheritance**.
+Each of these passages reinforces the theme of **divine reversal**--where the wealth accumulated unjustly by the wicked is eventually transferred to the faithful, either as **judgment** or as a form of **righteous inheritance**.
 This principle is central to the *Counted -> Weighed -> Divided* structure and is reflected in the fate of Belshazzar, the Beast, and the unfaithful stewards in Jesus' parables.

+## End Notes

+### Accounting After Natural Life Ends...

+Have you noticed in Revelation, how the 144,000 are sealed before death?
+They are empowered after martyrdom.

+> **Proverbs 14:32** The **wicked is driven away** in his wickedness: but the **righteous hath hope in his death**.

+Compare Enoch...

+> **1 Enoch 41:1–2 (R.H.
+Charles Translation)**
+> And after that I saw all the secrets of the heavens,
+> and **how the kingdom is divided**,
+> and **how the actions of men are weighed in the balance**.
+> And there I saw the **mansions of the elect and the mansions of the holy**,
+> and mine eyes saw there all the **sinners being driven from thence**
+> which deny the name of the Lord of Spirits, and being dragged off:
+> and they could not abide because of the punishment
+> which proceeds from the Lord of Spirits.

 ## BONUS MATERIAL

 The old Gematria can still be fun.
 Would you like to calculate The Number of Your Name! on https://www.gematrix.org/ ... let us know what you find out!

-Okay, here are the improved bonus material suggestions in Markdown (.md) format, excluding the quick poll, and suitable for a Reddit post.

 ---

-### BONUS MATERIAL

 #### The Number of YOUR Name!